 - An arterial pH <7.30 (hydrogen ion concentration >50 nmol/L) on or after day two following overdose (found in ~70% of cases with a poor prognosis).

 - A combination of a prothrombin time of more than 100 seconds (INR >6.5), plasma creatinine >300 μmol/L and grade 3 or 4 hepatic encephalopathy (only a 17% survival rate).

 - An increase in prothrombin time between day three and day four after overdose.

 Liver transplantation is probably contra-indicated in patients with severe hypotension, severe cerebral oedema and serious infection.

 - Hawton K et al; Impact of different pack sizes of paracetamol in the United Kingdom and Ireland on intentional overdoses: a comparative study.
 Biomed central (2011)

 - Bateman DN; Limiting paracetamol pack size: has it worked in the UK?
 Clin Toxicol (Phila).
 2009 Jul;47(6):536-41.

-- MRHA - Paracetamol overdose: new guidance on treatment with intravenous acetylcysteine; Medicines and Healthcare products Regulatory Agency (Sept 2012)
+- Treating paracetamol overdose with intravenous acetylcysteine: new guidance; Medicines and Healthcare products Regulatory Agency (Sept 2012)

-- MRHA - Acetylcysteine 200 mg/ml injection for infusion; Medicines and Healthcare products Regulatory Agency; administration information for healthcare professionals
+- Acetylcysteine 200 mg/ml injection for infusion; Medicines and Healthcare products Regulatory Agency (archived content)